Dennis Rock Carling

 An obituary in the Journal of the SLS (supplied via Phil Atkins) recorded that Dennis Rock Carling was born 29 March 1906 and died 27 September 1992.
 He gained the Mechanical Sciences Tripos at Trinity Hall, Cambridge in 1928, and went straight to Beyer Peacock for a two year apprenticeship during which time delivered the 1930 Garratts to the LMS.
 In 1931 he took a sabbatical and visited most of the locomotive builders in Europe before joining the family firm.
-He went to the LNER in 1936 as an assistant with the dynamometer car, going to the Admiralty in 1939 in a technical capacity.
+He moved to the LNER in 1936 as an assistant with the dynamometer car, based at Darlington.
+During WW2 he worked for the Admiralty in a technical capacity (Riddles in introduction to ILocoE Paper 497 noted that he had worked on magnetic mines and torpedoes during WW2).
 After the war he rejoined the LNER and owing to the unexpected death of D.W.
 Sandford was made head of the Rugby Test Plant throughout its steam operations, 1948-1959.
 Some of his contributions to the discussions on papers presented at meetings of the Newcomen Society are autobiographical and show that he had experience at Hunslet before joining the LNER to work on locomotive testing.

 Books